atlas604/behavioral-cloning/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * video.mp4 python generated video of the simulator

-A video of the car driving successfully on track 1 in autonomous mode is provided in the link above.

 Recommended simulator settings to run the model:
 * Screen resolution: 1280 x 960 (Windowed)
 * Graphics quality: Fantastic